alicerunsonfedora/luals-nova/README.md

 To configure global preferences, open **Extensions → Extension Library...** then select LuaLS's **Preferences** tab.

 Likewise, you can write a custom `.luarc.json` file in your local project to control the behaviors of LuaLS.
+Or, if you have a custom configuration file, you can open your Workspace settings to configure LuaLS with it.

 [Configure LuaLS &rsaquo;](https://luals.github.io/wiki/configuration/)